shotsan/5G-Repo/README.md

 - [openupf](https://github.com/5GOpenUPF/openupf) - A 3GPP R16 compliant open source 5G core UPF (User Plane Function).
 - [upf-xdp](https://github.com/801room/upf-xdp) -  it shows the possibility of using xdp to implement 5g upf.

-### 4G

-- [OAI EPC](https://github.com/OPENAIRINTERFACE/openair-cn/wiki) - MME and HSS functions from the OAI projects.
-- [NextEPC](https://nextepc.org) - R13 4G EPC core with independent MME, HSS, SGW, PGW, PCRF functions. [github](https://github.com/nextepc/)
-- [Magma](https://github.com/facebookincubator/magma) - Rearchitected core network with access gateway (MME+P/SGW), federation gateway for auth (S6a) and billing (Gx, Gy).
-Initiated by FB on a the OAI EPC code base.
-- [C3PO](https://github.com/omec-project/c3po) - HSS, CDF, CTF, PCRF around Cassandra DB, and backed by hardware security through SGX from the [OMEC](https://www.opennetworking.org/omec/).
-- [NGIC-RTC](https://github.com/omec-project/ngic-rtc) - Control User Plane Separated (CUPS) architecture 3GPP TS23501 based implementation of EPC Service and Packet Gateway functions (SGW, PGW) from the [OMEC](https://www.opennetworking.org/omec/).
-- [OpenMME](https://github.com/omec-project/openmme) - OpenMME is a grounds up implementation of the Mobility Management Entity EPC S1 front end to the Cell Tower (eNB) from the [OMEC](https://www.opennetworking.org/omec/).
-- [srsEPC](https://github.com/srslte/srslte) - light-weight LTE core network implementation with MME, HSS and S/P-GW.
-- [corenet](https://github.com/mitshell/corenet) - Minimal 3G and LTE / EPC core network using Pycrate library.
-- [erGW](https://github.com/travelping/ergw) - This is a 3GPP GGSN and PDN-GW implemented in Erlang.
-- [vEPC IITB](https://github.com/networkedsystemsIITB/NFV_LTE_EPC) - vEPC is a simple virtualized form of Long Term Evolution Evolved Packet Core (LTE EPC) from IITB india.
-- [pyHSS](https://gitlab.com/nickvsnetworking/pyhss) - PyHSS is a simple Home Subscriber Server (HSS) used by LTE (4G) Evolved Packet Core (EPC) networks, written in Python.
-3GPP network elements like the MME and PCRF communicate with the HSS via the DIAMETER protocol, with some extensions defined by 3GPP.
-- [coreswitch](https://github.com/coreswitch/coreswitch) - coreswitch is an open soruce project for EPC (Evolved Packet Core) of LTE and 5G infrastructure.
-Right now we are implementing MME (Mobility Management Entity).
-- [SGs](https://github.com/fasferraz/SGs) - This is a MSS SGs SCTP Server written in python3 that can be used with a MME to test some SGs features, like IMSI Attach, Location Update, SMS (Sending/Receiving/Alerting) or Paging (for SMS or CS-Fallback).

-### 3G

-- [OsmoHNBGW](http://osmocom.org/projects/osmohnbgw) - An Open Source implenentation of a HNB-GW (HomeNodeB-Gateway), implementing the Iuh, IuCS and IuPS interfaces.
-It aggregates the Iuh links from femtocells (hNodeBs) and presents them as regular IuCS and IuPS towards MSC and SGSN.

-### 2G

-- [OpenBSC](http://osmocom.org/projects/osmobsc) - OsmoBSC is an Open Source BSC (GSM Base Station Controller) with A-bis/IP and A/IP interface.
-It supports a variety of BTS Vendors/Models, including some Siemens, Nokia, Ericsson and ip.access models.
-- [OsmoMSC](http://osmocom.org/projects/osmomsc) - It provides a 3GPP AoIP interface towards BSCs like OsmoBSC as well as 3GPP IuCS towards RNCs or HNB-GWs like OsmoHNBGW as well as GSUP towards OsmoHLR.

-### OSS/BSS

-- [Sigscale OCS](https://github.com/sigscale/ocs) - SigScale OCS includes a 3GPP AAA server function for authentication, authorization and accounting (AAA) of subscribers using DIAMETER or RADIUS protocols.
-- [Bodastage CE](http://www.bodastage.org) - Boda Telecom Suite - Community Edition (BTS-CE) is an open source telecommunication network management platform for various RAN providers. [github](https://github.com/bodastage/bts-ce)

-## Interco

 ### SBC, IMS